ALTIBASE/Documents/ReleaseNotes/eng/Altibase_7_3_0_0_1_Release_Notes.md

 </br>

-##### 신규 기능 관련 Altibase 이중화 제약사항
+##### Replication Restrictions

-###### Altibase 7.1 과 Altibase 7.3 양방향 이중화 제약 사항
+###### Replication Restrictions between Altibase 7.1 and Altibase 7.3

-Altibase 7.1과 Altibase 7.3는 DDL 복제와 오프라인 이중화가 불가하다.

-DDL 복제는 이중화 프로토콜 버전(replication protocol version) 세 자리가 모두 일치해야 하는 기능으로, 하위 호환성을 보장하지 않는다.

-오프라인 이중화는 바이너리 데이터베이스 버전(binary db version)  세 자리가 모두 일치해야 하는 이중화 부가 기능으로 하위 호환성을 보장하지 않는다.
+Because the replication protocol version has been changed, DDL synchronization are not supported between Altibase 7.1 and Altibase 7.3.

+Because the database binary version has been changed, offline replication are not supported between Altibase 7.1 and Altibase 7.3.

-###### Altibase 6.5.1 과 Altibase 7.3 양방향 이중화 제약 사항
+###### Replication Restrictions between Altibase 6.5.1 and Altibase 7.3

-Altibase 이중화 하위 호환성 보장에 따라 Altibase 6.5.1와  Altibase 7.3 간 단방향 및 양방향 LAZY 모드 이중화는 가능하다. 단, 이중화 대상 테이블에 공간 데이터 타입 컬럼이 있는 경우 Altibase 7.3 에서 Altibase 6.5.1 로 이중화하는 경우 SRID 값을 가진 데이터를 Altibase 6.5.1 로 동기화할 수 없다.
+Replication from Altibase 7.3 to Altibase 6.5.1 may fail when the target table contains data with SRID values.

 </br>